 The Financial Burden of Burn Injuries

 The costs of medically treating burn injuries and the amount of work missed due to the injury are high.
 Unfortunately, the psychological effects of burn injuries are also high, with the pain of the injury often leading to psychiatric issues such as acute stress disorder, post-traumatic stress disorder, depression, and even suicidal ideation.
-Studies indicate that approximately one-third of burn patients will be dealing with clinically significant distress about the injury at the time of discharge from the burn unit or burn treatment center.
+Research suggests that around a third of burn patients experience significant distress upon discharge from burn units or treatment centers.

 Seeking Compensation After Suffering a Chicago Burn Injury